Post-Season

 Triple-A World Series, 1998-2000

 Six years passed before the Triple-A World Series was revived.
 In 1998 MiLB reorganized Triple-A ball, folding American Association teams into the IL and PCL to leave just two leagues.
-League champions would meet in a best-of-five series to be held at the same site each year, Las Vegas.
+League champions would meet in a best-of-five series to be held at the same site each year, Cashman Field in Las Vegas.
 This proved to be a sponsorship success but an attendance and TV ratings failure, and it was scrapped after three years.
 (I’m happy to say my hometown Indianapolis Indians won the title in 2000!)

 The Bricktown Showdown